-Identifying and measuring the Cardiac Left Ventricle
+8 Identifying and Measuring the Cardiac Left Ventricle

 We now turn to a useful clinical application, the automated determination of left ventricular volume using Real Time 3D (RT3D) echocardiography.
-RT3D is a new imaging modality that electronically scans a volume in 3D using a matrix array (Fig. 12a) instead of the conventional linear array (Fig. 12b).
-The resulting data "pyramid" can be sliced into sets of orthogonal "B-mode" images or "C-mode" images that are parallel to the transducer.
+RT3D is a new imaging modality that electronically scans a volume in 3D using a matrix array instead of the conventional linear array.
 RT3D is described in detail elsewhere [9], but its primary novelty is the ability to capture a single cardiac cycle at 22 frames/second, which no other available imaging modality can accomplish.